COVID-19 vaccines: everything you need to know

 This article was written during the Queensland response to the COVID-19 pandemic and reflects the information available at the date of publication.
-Please check the Queensland Health COVID-19 webpage for updated information and current health advice regarding COVID-19 and vaccinations in Queensland.
+Please check the Queensland Government website for updated information and current health advice regarding COVID-19 and vaccinations in Queensland.

 Since the Coronavirus (COVID-19) pandemic began in early 2020, people all over the globe have been waiting as scientists and researchers raced to develop vaccines for the virus.

 There are currently more than 170 vaccines in pre-clinical development and more than 60 candidate vaccines are in clinical trials.

 Vaccines are some of the best tools we will have for preventing or reducing the severity and long-term impacts of COVID-19 infection, protecting the vulnerable, and saving lives.

 They also hold out hope of a pathway out of the pandemic and the many changes and restrictions it has brought to our usual ways of life.

 You would be aware of the large amount of information (and disinformation) swirling around about COVID-19 and the vaccines.

 As the COVID-19 vaccines continue to be administered in Queensland, we answer some common questions around the vaccines, explain the science behind how they work, and give you the facts you need about when and how to receive the vaccine.

 What are vaccines and why do we need them?